 Then King Nebuchadnezzar leaped to his feet in amazement and asked his advisers, “Weren’t there three men that we tied up and threw into the fire? ” They replied, “Certainly, Your Majesty.”
 He said, “Look!
 I see four men walking around in the fire, unbound and unharmed, and the fourth looks like a son of the gods.” —Daniel 3:24-25 (NIV)

-Know someone who'd benefit from this message?
-Share with a friend!
+Know someone who'd benefit from today's message?
+Share it with a friend!